EllenMengqiXu/Web_Scraper/README.md

 * go to scrapy shell --> fetch webiste url [make sure crawl(200)],
 * use css/xpath to select every class unit that you want to crawl, (Reference: https://www.w3schools.com/cssref/css_selectors.asp)
 * write in python spiders and items (chenge user agent in setting.py if needed),
-* after finish coding, go to terminal and put in: scrapy crawl spidername -o XXX.csv,
+* after finish coding, go to terminal, make your path in spiders folder and put in: scrapy crawl spidername -o XXX.csv,
-* your export file should be saved in spiders file named xxx.csv.
+* your export file should be saved in spiders folder named xxx.csv.